Original article by Kira Maicke; Updated article by Kristen Bonkoski

 For even colder days, there are hats with neck gaiters built-in, called balaclavas.
 These are ideal for days where it is so cold that having any exposed skin can lead to frostbite.
 Pairing a balaclava with goggles will make even the coldest fat bike ride feel like a cruise on the beach.

 Most riders I know, myself included, start to feel the cold in hands and feet before the rest of the body.
 Hands and feet do not produce as much energy while riding, and need a little extra warmth to remain functional.

 While cold toes can be very painful and uncomfortable, they are not necessarily integral to bike handling.
 Cold fingers, on the other hand, can alter your ability to brake and shift, causing potential safety issues.

 There are many options for gloves, toe and shoe covers.
 I always suggest erring on the side of too warm when it comes to hands and feet.
 Keeping your feet and hands warm does not elevate your overall body temperature the same way a warm coat does.

-Those of you who plan to fat bike in the snow, or brave sub 20 degree Fahrenheit on the road or trail, a dedicated winter shoe may be the best option.
-I have ridden in the Specialized Defroster shoes down to 6 degrees Fahrenheit with wool socks, and had no issues with cold feet.
+Those of you who plan to fat bike in the snow, or brave sub 20 degree Fahrenheit on the road or trail, a dedicated winter shoe or boot may be the best option.
+These (paired with a warm sock) are likely to keep your feet warm in nearly any conditions.

 Keeping hands warm, yet functional, can be tough to do.
 While it would be nice to be able to wear mittens on those frigid days, one cannot afford to lose dexterity on a bike.